-Finding the best ETFs with the versatility and track record to fit into almost any investment portfolio is not a simple task.
-But we did the homework and sifted through dozens of funds to arrive at the 10 best ETFs that represent diverse categories.
-This means that almost any investor can use these funds to build a diversified portfolio.
+Finding the best ETFs with the versatility and track record to fit into almost any investment portfolio is not a simple task, but we did the homework and sifted through dozens of funds to arrive at the 10 best ETFs that represent diverse categories.
+Almost any investor can use these funds to build a diversified portfolio.

 Before we get into the list of funds, let's review the basics of ETFs to be sure that this investment type is appropriate for your investing needs.

 - Exchange-traded funds are similar to mutual funds but are traded on an exchange throughout a trading day and after the market closes.

 - There are many exchange-traded funds with different goals to choose from, but many track an index.